bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 ## Installation

-This software is provided under a perpetual license to the PhenoCam US network and its users.
-All other users require **permission** from the copyright holder, BlueGreen labs (BV) for the use of this software.
-Use without permission or reverse engineering is considered a violation of copyright and will be prosecuted.
+This software is provided under a perpetual license to the PhenoCam US network and its users in it's basic form.
+All other users require a **license** and/or service contract from the copyright holder, BlueGreen labs (BV) for the use of this software.
+Use without permission or its reverse engineering is considered a violation of copyright and will be prosecuted (i.e. US DMCA or EU Directive on Copyright in the Digital Single Market (2019/790)).

 ### WARNING / DISCLAIMER